Milyan language: The inscriptions

 The third text is the so-called Pixre poem on a grave monument from Antiphellos (a harbour city 30 kilometers east of Xanthos).
 Its nine lines make up thirteen strophes.
 Pixre apparently is the name of a Lycian poet buried here, who in the inscription tells of the "Nymphs of Phellos", who were his Muses.

 Milyan compared with Lycian

-Though quite a few words in Milyan are the same as in Lycian, differences are also obvious, some of them systematical.
+Though quite a few words in Milyan are the same as in Lycian, differences are also obvious, some of them systematic.
 Milyan seems to be the more archaic language, as it preserves several early Anatolian characteristics, where Lycian shows a more innovative stage.
 This may have to do with the subject of the Milyan texts: while texts in Lycian are quite mundane (military exploits, tomb building activities), the two Milyan inscriptions also refer to religious rituals, where a more archaic sacred language may have been deemed appropriate (cf. for example the continued use of the words 'amen' and 'hallelujah' by Christians, or the use of Latin in the Roman Catholic Church).

 Here are some differences between Lycian and Milyan, with examples (several examples show more than one phenomenon):